damzam/AdaptAPI/README.md

 ## Clean Up

-Remove the local repo :)
+1) Remove the local repo

+2) Terminate the docker process and remove the image

+`docker rmi scrapinghub/splash`

+And you're done!